QingTian1927/SearTxT-and-Texter/README.md

 [Texter /home/DBVG/Documents/DOCX Stuff]$ _
 ```

-To check whether you have entered the correct path, use the `/ls` command to check the content of target directory.
+To check whether you have entered the correct path, use the `/ls` command to check the content of the target directory.

 **Note:** The `~` symbol indicates that the current target directory is inside the script directory, hence a relative path.